 This post contains affiliate links, upon purchase I earn a small commission at not extra cost to you.

-If you need assistance choosing countertops for your sensitivities, please contact me for a one-on-one consultation.
+If you need assistance choosing kitchen countertop, cabinets and faucets for your sensitivities, please contact me for a one-on-one consultation.

 For the rest of a non-toxic kitchen, see dedicated posts on:

 100% Lead-Free Faucets